plausible/docs/docs/guided-tour.md

 <img alt="Top Pages" src={useBaseUrl('img/top-pages.png')} />

 See all the most visited pages on your site ranked by the number of unique visitors.
 You can click on the "**details**" button to see the full list with additional metrics.
-The number of pageviews and the bounce rates of the individual pages are included too.
+The number of pageviews, bounce rate, and time on page for the individual pages are included too.

 You can also get insights into the visitor flow by looking at the "**Entry pages**" and "**Exit pages**".
 Click on the "**details**" button to see the full list with additional metrics.
 For "**Entry pages**" details include visit duration for visits that started on a specific page and for "**Exit pages**" details include the exit rate percentage.